pip-services/pip-services-docs/content/en/python/components/lock/ilock.md

 description: >
     Interface for locks to synchronize work or parallel processes and to prevent collisions.

-    The lock allows to manage multiple locks identified by unique keys.
 ---

+### Description

+The ILock interface provides the methods to create locks used to synchronize work or parallel processes and to prevent collisions.

+Important points

+- The interface allows to manage multiple locks identified by unique keys.

-### Methods
+### Instance methods

 #### acquire_lock
 Makes a single attempt to acquire a lock by its key.